Total Pageviews

 The announcement of SmokeDNAi comes on the heels of Port Ellen’s reopening in Scotland after 40 years with modern advancements to both construction and whisky-making.

-The purpose of the analysis is to better understand whisky aging in a barrel.
+The purpose of the analysis is to better understand whisky ageing in a barrel.

 SmokeDNAi technology: SmokeDNAi technology is used by Diageo to test and analyze mouth-feel and flavors of liquids from different casks.
 They want to have a slow maturation in a barrel where they’re controlling the flavour.
 They get a much better understanding of why they taste the way they taste, or why they smell the way they smell, or the mouth-feel.